 - Swelling accompanied by any of the above-listed assumptions.

-If you are pregnant and have high blood pressure it is natural to have numerous queries.
+If you are pregnant and have high blood pressure, it is natural to have numerous queries.
 Here are some common questions and their answers.

-1. Can I Breastfeed, if I Have High BP?
+1. Can I breastfeed if I have high BP?

 Yes, you should breastfeed your baby even if you have high blood pressure.
-Although BP medications may pass through the mother’s milk, there are certain diuretic medicines that are considered safe while breastfeeding.
+Although BP medications may pass through the mother’s milk, there are certain medicines that are considered safe while breastfeeding.
 Consult your doctor for the same.

 As per the National High Blood Pressure Education Program (NHBPEP), preeclampsia generally does not increase the woman’s risk of developing any heart-related problems or chronic hypertension.
 However, there are cases where preeclampsia has known to double the risk of stroke, high blood pressure and other heart diseases later in life.
 It is recommended that you obtain timely prenatal care for your safety and that of your baby.